 Legal Services: A list of service providers can be found at The Law Society of Singapore website.

-Accounting and Tax Services: A list of service providers can be found at the Institute of Singapore Chartered Accountants website.
+Accounting and Tax Services: A list of service providers in accountancy, finance and business can be found at the Institute of Singapore Chartered Accountants website.

 Principal Business Associations

 The Singapore Business Federation (SBF) is the apex business chamber that champions the interests of the Singapore business community in trade, investment, and industrial relations.
 It represents 27,000 companies, as well as key local and foreign business chambers, that contribute significantly to the Singapore economy.

 Its formation was to foster a more comprehensive organization and representation of the business community’s interests in Singapore and abroad.